 Third, Creationists point out that modern evolutionary theory asserts that the raw building blocks of evolution, the genetic mutations, are random.
 But this means that there are minimal chances of evolution producing something that works as well and efficiently as an organism, with all of the functioning parts in place.
 A monkey typing letters does so randomly.
 It could never in a million years (in a billion, billion, billion… years) type the works of Shakespeare.
 The Creationists say that same is true of evolution and organisms, given the randomness of mutation.
 To which evolutionists reply that this may all be well and true of the monkey, but in the case of evolution things are rather different.
 If a mutation works, then it is kept and then built upon, until the next good mutation comes along.
 This shrinks considerably the odds of evolution producing organisms, even though the appearance of mutation is random.
 Suppose you take just one phrase from Shakespeare.
 ‘Friends, Romans, countrymen, lend me your ears.’
 If you had to get every letter right straight off, you would be into a huge time-span.
 Twenty-six (the number of letters, more if you include capitals and gaps and punctuation) to the power of the number of spaces.
 But if you are allowed to keep the ‘F’ as soon as you get it, and then go on to try for a ‘r’, you are no longer going back to square one each time and suddenly the task becomes much more manageable.
 (Dawkins 1986 has a good discussion of these issues.)
 Incidentally, add evolutionists, one must take care in speaking of mutation as ‘random.’
 There is no implication that mutation is uncaused or something else rather peculiar.
 Rather is meant that mutations do not occur according to need.
 Suppose a new disease appears.
 Evolutionary theory does not guarantee that a new, life-protecting mutation will occur to order.

 Fifth, Creationists argue that physics disproves evolution.
 The second law of thermodynamics claims that things always run down – entropy increases, to use the technical language.
 Energy gets used and converted eventually into heat, and cannot be of further service.
 But organisms clearly keep going and seem to defy the law.
 This would be impossible simply given evolution.
-The second law rules out the blind evolution of organisms from the initial simple blobs up to the complex higher organisms like humans.
+The second law rules out the blind evolution (meaning change without direct divine guidance) of organisms from the initial simple blobs up to the complex higher organisms like humans.
 There must therefore have been a non-natural, miraculous intervention to produce functioning life.
 To which argument the response of evolutionists is that the second law does indeed say that things are running down, but it does not deny that isolated pockets of the universe might reverse the trend for a short while by using energy from elsewhere.
 And this is what happens on planet Earth.
 We use the energy from the sun to keep evolving for a while.
 Eventually the sun will go out and life will become extinct.
 The second law will win eventually, but not just yet.

-Third, and perhaps most signficant of all, never think that Creationism is purely an epistemological matter – a matter of facts and their understanding.
+Third, and perhaps most significant of all, never think that Creationism is purely an epistemological matter – a matter of facts and their understanding.
 Moral claims have always been absolutely fundamental.
-Nearly all Creationists are what is known theologically as premillennialists, believing that Jesus will come soon and reign over the world before the Last Judgement.
+Nearly all Creationists (in the Christian camp) are what is known theologically as premillennialists, believing that Jesus will come soon and reign over the world before the Last Judgement.
 They are opposed to postmillennialists who think that Jesus will come later, and amillennialists who are inclined to think that perhaps we are already living in a Jesus-dominated era.
 Postmillennialists put a premium on our getting things ready for Jesus – hence, we should engage in social action and the like.
 Premillennialists think there is nothing we ourselves can do to better the world, so we had best get ourselves and others in a state ready for Jesus.
 This means individual behavior and conversion of others.
 For premillennialists therefore, and this includes almost all Creationists, the great moral drives are to things like family sanctity (which today encompasses anti-abortion), sexual orthodoxy (especially anti-homosexuality), biblically sanctioned punishments (very pro-capital punishment), strong support for Israel (because of claims in Revelation about the Jews returning to Israel before End Times), and so forth.
 It is absolutely vital to see how this moral agenda is an integral part of American Creationism, as much as Floods and Arks.
 (Ruse 2005 discusses these matters in much detail.)

 - It is guided by natural law;